NC Algorithms for Computing a Perfect Matching and a Maximum Flow in One-Crossing-Minor-Free Graphs: Introduction

 \subsection{History and related results}

-The first result on the problem of obtaining a fast parallel algorithm for matching was obtained by Lovasz \cite{Lov-FCT-79}.
-In a seminal paper, he proposed a way of computing a perfect matching via methods quite different from the combinatorial (augmenting-path-finding) methods that were the mainstay at the time.
-Using the Tutte matrix of the graph, he proposed methods from linear algebra and randomization.
+In a seminal paper, Lovasz~\cite{Lov-FCT-79} proposed a way of computing a perfect matching using methods quite different from the combinatorial (augmenting-path-finding) methods that were the mainstay at the time.
+His method used linear algebra and randomization; the connection to linear algebra being established via the Tutte matrix of the given graph.
+Although not mentioned explicitly in this paper, it was clear that his methods gave an RNC algorithm for the decision problem of determining if a given graph has a perfect matching.

 When combinatorial methods were found to be lacking for obtaining a fast parallel matching algorithm, researchers turned to Lovasz's proposed method.
-The first RNC~algorithm for finding a perfect matching was obtained by Karp, Upfal, and Wigderson \cite{KarUpfWig-Comb-86}.
-This was followed by a somewhat simpler algorithm due to Mulmuley, Vazirani, and Vazirani \cite{MulVazVaz-Comb-87}.
+The first RNC~algorithm for finding a perfect matching was obtained by Karp, Upfal, and Wigderson~\cite{KarUpfWig-Comb-86}.
+This was followed by a somewhat simpler algorithm due to Mulmuley, Vazirani, and Vazirani~\cite{MulVazVaz-Comb-87}; their RNC algorithm also extends to finding a minimum weight perfect matching in case the edge-weights are polynomially bounded.

 Matching has played a central role in the development of the theory of algorithms, in that its study, from various computational viewpoints, has led to quintessential paradigms and powerful tools for the entire theory.
-The two parallel matching algorithms also led to such gains: the first led to a fundamental understanding of the computational relationship between search and decision problems \cite{KUW2} and the second yielded a basic probabilistic technique encapsulated as the Isolation Lemma \cite{MulVazVaz-Comb-87}, which has found several applications in complexity theory and algorithms.
+These include the notion of polynomial time solvability \cite{Edmonds65}, the counting class \#P \cite{Valiant79} and a polynomial time equivalence between random generation and approximate counting for self-reducible problems \cite{JVV}, which lies at the core of the Markov chain Monte Carlo method.
+The perspective of parallel algorithms has also led to such a gain, namely the Isolation Lemma \cite{MulVazVaz-Comb-87}, which has found several applications in complexity theory and algorithms.